Knowledge by acquaintance

 Bertrand Russell makes a distinction between two different kinds of knowledge: knowledge by acquaintance and knowledge by description.
-Whereas knowledge by description is something like ordinary propositional knowledge (e.g. "I know that snow is white"), knowledge by acquaintance is familiarity with a person, place, or thing, typically obtained through perceptual experience (e.g. "I know Sam", "I know the city of Bogotá", or "I know Russell's Problems of Philosophy").
+Whereas knowledge by description is something like ordinary propositional knowledge (i.e., "I know that snow is white"), knowledge by acquaintance is familiarity with a person, place, or thing, typically obtained through perceptual experience (e.g., "I know Sam", "I know the city of Bogotá", or "I know Russell's Problems of Philosophy").
 According to Bertrand Russell's classic account of acquaintance knowledge, acquaintance is a direct causal interaction between a person and an object of experience.

 Pre-Russellian accounts

 Grote

 In 1865, philosopher John Grote distinguished between what he described as "knowledge of acquaintance" and "knowledge-about".
 Grote noted that these distinctions were made in many languages.
 He cited Greek (γνωναι, ειδεναι), Latin (noscere, scire), German (kennen, wissen), and French (connaître, savoir) as examples.

 Grote's "knowledge of acquaintance" is far better known today as "knowledge by acquaintance", following Russell's decision to change the preposition in a paper that he read to the Aristotelian Society on 6 March 1911.